mattambrogi/100-days-of-code/log.md

 **Key Learning**:

-**Thoughts:** I could overwrite the class and create a get_object that would give me the specific post in the listview
+**Thoughts:** I could overwrite the class and create a get_object that would give me the specific post in the listview.
+Feeling excited to get back into it.
+I love programming.

 **Minutes Worked:** 80